julien-muke/react-app-ec2-terraform/README.md

 ## <a name="steps">☑️ Steps</a>

+1. Clone React.js App from Github
 1. Create an IAM User
 2. Configure AWS profile and set up the AWS CLI
-3. Create Terraform file (.tf) and write the Script
+3. Set Up Terraform Configuration
-4. Execute the Terraform Script
+4. Deploy the Infrastructure with Terraform
+5. Clean Up Resources

 ## <a name="quick-start">🤸 Quick Start</a>